ansht3/ge-ai-spr24/README.md

 Utilizing motion planning algorithms to create collision-free trajectories to complete the pick and place task, with Hugging Face LeRobot library.

-Below is a video of our demonstration:
+Below is a video of our training our model utilizing LeRobot: